Skip to content

 Areas We Serve

-Floor Experts Ghana commissions institutional floors across Ridge, Cantonments, Airport City, East Legon and Greater Accra — plus Kumasi, Cape Coast, and Lomé, Togo.
+Floor Experts Ghana commissions institutional floors across Ridge, Cantonments, Airport City, East Legon and Greater Accra — plus Kumasi, Cape Coast.

 Frequently Asked Questions